tamim-el/dsokr/README.md

 ```bash
 python chebi20_dsokr_perfect_h.py --save_dir "exper/chebi_20/"
 ```
-You will get Figure 5 in our papaer.
+You will get Figure 5 in our paper.

 ### 3) Training and testing
 Run the following script to train the `dsokr` model and get the performance on the test set: